we-ai/stream-Firestore-to-BigQuery/Readme.md

 --concurrency=80
 ```

 The `stream-firestore-updates` function is triggered by Firestore write events.
-It streams the changes to buffer dataset (default name `firstore_stream_buffer`) in BigQuery.
+It streams the changes to the buffer dataset (default name `firestore_stream_buffer`) in BigQuery.

 #### Deploy function triggered by HTTP requests